 Sometimes it is convenient to provide several distinct capabilities, called facets, to the same base object where these capabilities convey different authority or observed behavior.
 The normal motivation is where there is state that connects these behaviors.

 A common sub-pattern is for some of the facets to some object to convey various sub-authorities to that object.
-In this case it is common that the weaker capability is polymorphic with the base insofar as only the weaker operations are invoked.
+We call this “attenuation”.
+In this case it is common that the weaker capability is polymorphic with the base insofar as only the weaker orders (methods) may be invoked.
 When there is a clear power relationship between the facets, it is common for the facet to provide a method (order) that returns any strictly weaker facet.

-The wrapper pattern can be used to implement facets when there is reason to not modify the implementation of the base object.
-The holder of a wrapper or facet is not in a position to distinguish between these two choices.
+The wrapper pattern can be used to implement facets when there is reason not to modify the implementation of the base object.
+The holder of a wrapper or facet cannot tell the difference.